danielgao20/danielgao20/README.md

-## Hey there!
+## Hey what's up!

-My name is Daniel.
-I'm a junior at USC studying CS and business, currently exploring software engineering and entrepreneurial projects.
+My name is Daniel, I'm a junior at USC studying CS and business, currently exploring software engineering and entrepreneurial projects.

 I've previously worked on full-stack projects at Amazon and IBM.